petrukha-ivan/mlx-swift-structured/README.md

 ### Performance

 In synthetic tests with the Llama model and a vocabulary of 60,000 tokens, the performance drop was less than 10%.
-However, with real models the results are worse.
+However, with real models, the results are worse.
 In practice, you can expect generation speed to be about 15% slower.
 The exact slowdown depends on the model, vocabulary size, and the complexity of your grammar.

 | Model | Vocab Size | Plain (tokens/s) | Constrained (tokens/s) |